mkhilari/OOSD/notes.md

 # Inheritance
 A subclass can **extend** a superclass.

+The subclass inherits all
+* public
+* protected

-The subclass inherits the attributes and methods of the superclass.
+attributes and methods of the superclass.

 ## Super
 `super()` calls the constructor of the superclass.